15000 Ellipsoidal Binary Candidates in TESS: Orbital Periods, Binary Fraction, and Tertiary Companions: Introduction

 These photometric signals -- BEaming, Ellipsoidal modulation, and Reflection (collectively, BEER) -- can be predicted with reasonable accuracy based on the component stellar properties and a relatively small number of assumptions \citep{Morris1993, Zucker2007, Faigler2011, Gomel2021a}.
 In combination, these signatures present a useful tool by which close binaries can be selected from a photometric survey.
 Because the selection criteria are relatively simple and well understood, it is not too challenging to recover the selection efficiency as a function of binary parameters, and hence reconstruct the underlying population from which the sample was selected.

 There are several differences between the characteristics of an ellipsoidal selection strategy and those of a search for eclipses.
 Firstly, only a small fraction of binaries eclipse (e.g.~$\approx$25\% for two sun-like stars with orbital period \porb$=2$\,days).
 A much greater fraction of close binaries show a detectable ellipsoidal signals ($\approx$85\% for a \textit{TESS} lightcurve of the same binary with magnitude $G=12$).
 Secondly, the selection biases are somewhat different to an eclipsing binary search.
-For a binary system with primary radius $R_1$, the probability of an eclipse is approximately proportional to $R_1$\porb$^{-2/3} \sin i$.
+For a binary system with primary radius $R_1$, the probability of an eclipse is approximately\footnote{\review{Note that a number of simplifying assumptions are present in this approximation.
+Note also that, for contact binary systems, the true relation is quite different.}} proportional to $R_1$\porb$^{-2/3} \sin i$.
 Ellipsoidal modulation, in contrast, {\it always} occurs (probability of one), but the amplitude of the ellipsoidal signal is approximately proportional to $R_1^3 M_1^{-1} $\porb$^{-2} \sin^2 i$.
 An ellipsoidal sample can therefore achieve a significantly greater completeness than that of an eclipsing sample at short orbital periods ($\lesssim 3$\,days), but its sensitivity will rapidly decrease towards longer orbital periods.

 The greatest disadvantage of an ellipsoidal survey in comparison to an eclipsing survey is that it is more susceptible to contamination from photometrically similar variables, such as certain pulsators or configurations of star spots; however, with careful selection it is possible to create a sample with a high purity, as we demonstrate in Section~\ref{sec:purity}.